Atlantic City (1980 film)

 The film opened to critical acclaim and was nominated for the Big Five Academy Awards: Best Picture, Best Director, Best Actor (for Lancaster), Best Actress (for Sarandon), and Best Original Screenplay, but did not win in any category.
 In Canada, it won Genie Awards for Best Performance by a Foreign Actress (for Sarandon), Best Supporting Actress (for Reid), and Best Art Direction, with three additional nominations.
-In France, it was nominated for the César Awards for Best Original Screenplay and Best Music.
+In France, it was nominated for the César Awards for Best Screenplay, Dialogue or Adaptation and Best Music.

-In 2003, Atlantic City was among the 25 motion pictures added annually to the United States National Film Registry of the Library of Congress, being deemed "culturally, historically, or aesthetically significant" and recommended for preservation.
+In 2003, Atlantic City was among the 25 motion pictures added annually to the United States National Film Registry of the Library of Congress, being deemed "culturally, historically, or aesthetically significant" and recommended for preservation, being one of the Registry's few non-American additions.

 Plot

-Sally Matthews is a young waitress from Saskatchewan, working at an oyster bar in an Atlantic City casino.
+Sally Matthews is a young waitress from Saskatchewan, Canada, working at an oyster bar in an Atlantic City casino.
 She has dreams of becoming a blackjack dealer, going through dealer training under the tutelage of Joseph.
 Joseph, from France, encourages her to learn French and become a dealer in Monte Carlo.